 You will help more people hear better by providing clinical expertise to diagnose and treat hearing loss while ensuring a positive patient experience.
-The Audiologist acts in accordance with required industry and state professional licensing standards and local practice scope and is responsible for growing and maintaining the practice.
+The Hearing Care Provider acts in accordance with required industry and state professional licensing standards and local practice scope and is responsible for growing and maintaining the practice.
 This includes achieving all financial goals as well as offering best in class modern hearing healthcare assessment and treatment.
-Our Audiologists are responsible for creating an exceptional patient journey through patient care and appropriate treatment options.
+The Hearing Care Provider is responsible for creating an exceptional patient journey through patient care and appropriate treatment options.

 - Provide quality care and aftercare of dispensing services such as hearing tests, hearing aid fittings, educate and train hearing aid users of best practices.